Garrett Gurthie In The Bag: What Discs Does Double G Use?

 • Star

 Most Innova-sponsored pros bag the Firebird, and it is a particular favorite among forehand-dominant players.
-When he needs to go to his forehand, Gurthie will often grab the Firebird.
+When Gurthie needs to go to his forehand, the Firebird is often his first choice.

 Roadrunner